-Some of the medicines for ADHD are called psychostimulants.
-Some of these drugs include methylphenidate, dextroamphetamine, and a drug that combines dextroamphetamine and amphetamine (called a d- and l-amphetamine racemic mixture).
-Although these medicines have a stimulating effect in most people, they have a calming effect in people who have ADHD.
-These medicines improve attention and concentration, and decrease impulsive and overactive behaviors.
-Other medicines can also be used to treat ADHD.
-Talk with your doctor about what treatments he or she recommends.
+Some of the medicines used to treat ADHD are called psychostimulants.
+They include methylphenidate, dextroamphetamine, lisdexamfetamine dimesylate, and a drug that combines dextroamphetamine and amphetamine.
+These medicines have a stimulating effect in most people.
+However, they have a calming effect in people who have ADHD.
+These medicines improve attention and concentration and decrease impulsive and overactive behaviors.
+Your doctor may consider other non-stimulant medicines, such as atomoxetine, clonidine, desipramine, imipramine, and bupropion.

 All medicines have side effects.
 Psychostimulants may decrease your appetite and cause a stomachache or a headache.
 The loss of appetite can cause weight loss in some people.
 This side effect seems to be more common in children.
 Some people have insomnia (trouble sleeping).
-Other possible side effects include fast heart beat, chest pain or vomiting.
-Here are some ways to avoid side effects when taking psychostimulants:
+Other possible side effects include fast heartbeat, chest pain, or vomiting.
+To avoid or reduce the side effects of psychostimulants, follow these tips:

-- Use the lowest possible dose that still controls the hyperactivity.
-Your doctor will tell you the right dose.
+- Use the lowest possible dose that still controls the hyperactivity or inattention.
+Your doctor will work with you to find the right dose.

 - Take the medicine with food if it bothers your stomach.

 - Ask your doctor if you can skip the medicines on the weekends.